Frequently Asked Questions

 At BERALO GRAPHICS, our items are printed to order (not printed in advance).
 Most orders** ship within 48 hours, but printing can take 7 – 14 business days before shipping.
 Please be aware that orders placed after 5:00 P.M.
 EST will be processed the next weekday.

 Our estimated transit times for each shipping option are provided during checkout.
 This does not include the printing timeline indicated above.
-Transit times are based upon those provided by our carriers (UPS, FedEx, and USPS), but we cannot guarantee transit times.
+Transit times are based upon those provided by our carriers (UPS and USPS), but we cannot guarantee transit times.

 We strive to get orders to our customers as quickly as possible.
 If your order** is now past its 10th business day and is still processing, or if you have questions about your shipment status, don't hesitate to contact us.